JohnGrime/Topography/README.md

 __Note: all longitudinal coordinates use the international standard of negative values indicating west, and positive values indicating east.__

-For example, to create a 3D model of the region of the Grand Canyon between `latitude 35.9443, longitude -112.2772` and `latitude 36.2990, longitude -112.0149` using the `Shuttle Radar Topography Mission GL3` dataset (90m resolution):
+For example, to create a 3D model of the Grand Canyon between `latitude 35.9443, longitude -112.2772` and `latitude 36.2990, longitude -112.0149` using the `Shuttle Radar Topography Mission GL3` dataset (`SRTMG3`, 90m resolution) and a satellite imagery zoom setting (Web Mercator) of `13` we would use the following three script invocations:

 ```
 $ python3 fetch_topography.py -dem SRTMGL3 -fmt GTiff -file topography -lat 35.9443 36.2990 -lon -112.2772 -112.0149